scrapli/scrapli_replay/docs/user_guide/basic_usage.md

 The session data will be dumped to a yaml file called "scrapli_replay_collector_session.yaml" (configurable with the `collector_session_filename` argument) in your current directory.
 Once you have a session stored, you can run the "server" to create a semi-interactive ssh server!

+*Note* -- unless you have real dns server(s) setup, and you can resolve things, you should disable domain-lookup -- if you don't the timeouts may (will!?) get exceeded and it will cuase collection to fail in confusing ways.

 ### Server